Reviewed Harriet Smith, Registered Dietitian

 |Almonds (⅓ cup)||4.0|

-If you’re looking for help in increasing your fibre intake, the Reset Your Health Plan could help.
-We’ll create a bespoke high-fibre meal plan tailored to your preferences and medical and nutritional requirements.
+If you’re looking for help in increasing your fibre intake, Reset Your Health could help.
+We’ll create 4 weeks’ worth of bespoke high-fibre recipes tailored to your preferences and medical and nutritional requirements.

 1. SACN.
 Carbohydrates and Health.
 TSO Station Off.
 2015;